Parker Bullen Solicitors Banner Image

 Settlement agreements are typically finalised within a relatively short timeframe.
 If both you and your employee are satisfied with the terms and the offered compensation, we can usually complete the necessary work within a matter of days.
 However, if negotiations are involved, the duration will depend on how promptly each party responds.
 In most cases, we anticipate that agreements can be concluded within a couple of weeks.

-The ACAS Code of Practice emphasises the importance of giving employees a reasonable period of time to consider the proposal.
+The ACAS Code of Practice on Settlement Agreements emphasises the importance of giving employees a reasonable period of time to consider the proposal.
 The length of this period will depend on the specific circumstances of the case.
 As a general guideline, a minimum period of 10 calendar days should be allowed for your employee to consider the formal written terms of the settlement agreement and to seek independent advice, unless both parties agree to a different timeframe.

 Contact our Settlement Agreement Solicitors